All below application steps must be completed by May 31 of the college enrollment year. No exceptions are able to be honored.

-Jazz drumset players should play all jazz-related styles that you know.
-This can include swing (fast, medium and slow), ballads (with brushes), rock, funk, and various forms of Latin.
+Jazz drumset players with no concert band experience: Audition in person or email videos to email@example.com, playing all the jazz styles that you know.
+This can include swing (fast, medium & slow), ballads (w/ brushes), rock, funk and various forms of Latin.

 Optional (but beneficial) Steps